iamStephenE/Semantic-Segmentation-of-Satellite-Imagery/docs/baseline-performance.md

 <img src="./training_and_validation_loss.png" style="width: 70%;" alt="Training and Validation Loss"/>
 </p>

-Again, we reduce the loss drastically initially, then it stabilizes and does not improve by much.
+Initially, the loss is drastically reduced, then it stabilizes and does not improve by much.

 ### Sample of 10 Segmented Images (From Validation Set)